Small cell prostate cancer

 Research and clinical trials

-Researchers are looking into immunotherapy for small cell prostate cancer.
-This is early stage research and it's not clear whether these treatments will work well for small cell prostate cancer.
+Researchers around the world are looking into immunotherapy for small cell prostate cancer.
+This is early stage research.
+It's not clear whether these treatments will work well for small cell prostate cancer.

 Go to Cancer Research UK’s clinical trials database if you are looking for a trial for prostate cancer in the UK.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.